AitoDotAI/grocery-store-demo-app/README.md

 ### 2nd iteration

-We simply add `'behavior.user': String(userId)` filter in the query, to get personalised results.
+We simply add `'session.user': String(userId)` filter in the query, to get personalised results.

 ```js